nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/LU_CLIENT.md

 You should see the login screen on load, but when you login you should see this error:
 ![Screen Shot 2022-11-15 at 9 28 43 PM](https://user-images.githubusercontent.com/31781724/202076678-5093b2e4-510a-46f0-b56a-4868fd1ecb4a.png)

 Don't worry, this should be happening.
-This will get fixed when you add authentication to your server.
+This will get fixed when you add authentication.